yequdesu/p4-homeworks/exercises/flowcache/README.md

 IDs rather than the table names.
 You can use the P4Info helper to translate these IDs into entry names.

+The current mechanism for triggering the deletion of a stale flow rule can be improved.
+As shown in the code of `mycontroller.py`, a notification database is maintained to track the flow rules.
+Thanks to this, the deletion of a single flow rule is performed only once.
+However, there is a need for a mechanism to ensure that the deletion is triggered only once.
+Without this safeguard, errors may occur when attempting to delete the same flow rule multiple times or when trying to delete a flow rule that no longer exists.
+To address this issue, you can provide and experiment with different approaches.

 If you are interested, you can find the protocol buffer and gRPC definitions here:
 - [P4Runtime](https://github.com/p4lang/p4runtime/blob/main/proto/p4/v1/p4runtime.proto)